ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Results

 \subsubsection{Track Smoothness}

-In Figure \ref{fig:track_smoothness}, we report the Track Smoothness of IBTrACS and the TC trackers.
-For each different TC track within the considered subset (IBTrACS or a TC Tracker), we compute the smoothness as in Section \ref{sect:val_metrics}.
-We report the resulting set of smoothness scores in the box-plots in Figure \ref{fig:track_smoothness}.
-Each box-plot contains the track smoothness values between the $1^{st}$ and $3^{rd}$ quartiles, whereas the horizontal bar within each box is the median value of the distribution.
-ByteStorm is the only TC tracker that provides considerably smooth TC tracks, much lower than the other trackers from the state-of-the-art, and hence closer to the IBTrACS ground truth.
-It is worth noting that Bytestorm's median value ($18.77$) is slightly higher than the IBTrACS $3^{rd}$ quartile ($16.04$), enforcing the meaningfulness of ByteStorm smoother tracks with respect to the other TC trackers.
+In Figure \ref{fig:track_smoothness}, we report the Track Smoothness of IBTrACS, Bytestorm, and the deterministic trackers.
+Smoothness scores are computed following the methodology described in Section \ref{sect:val_metrics}.
+We report the resulting distributions over the test set as box-plots in Figure \ref{fig:track_smoothness}.
+Each box-plot represents the range between the $1^{st}$ and $3^{rd}$ quartiles, while the horizontal line within the box denotes the median of the distribution.

+ByteStorm is the TC tracker that produces substantially smoother TC tracks than the other trackers, resulting in values closer to the IBTrACS reference.
+Specifically, ByteStorm exhibits an Inter-Quartile Range (IQR) of $[13.74, 36.16]$ with a median in $22.49$, partially overlapping with the IBTrACS distribution, whose IQR spans $[7.94, 20.42]$.

+We attribute these results to two main factors.
+First, the integration of the BYTE algorithm allows the tracker to handle temporary TC detection failures.
+When the DL model fails to detect a TC center at a given 6-hour timestep, BYTE uses Kalman Filter to provide a consistent estimate of the next TC center position based on previous track state.
+This mechanism effectively smooths the trajectory and prevents abrupt jumps when the tracker resumes the track after a missed detection.

+Second, the DL models are threshold-agnostic, meaning that they learn to identify morphological patterns through convolutional kernels, enabling the detection of spatially consistent TC centers that adapt to the climatological characteristics of different basins.

-This result demonstrates that the complementary use of DL models and BYTE algorithm is able to provide smooth TC tracks with good consistency between consecutive time-steps, although the DL models are not trained to explicitly account for the temporal dimension.
+Overall, these results shows that the combined use of DL models and the BYTE algorithm produces smooth TC tracks and improves temporal consistency between consecutive time-steps, although the DL models themselves are not explicitly trained to account for temporal dynamics.